How does this medication work? What will it do for me?

 Blood sugar monitoring: Monitor your blood sugar regularly at intervals as discussed with your doctor or diabetes educator.

-Congestive heart failure (CHF): The safety of taking saxagliptin when you have congestive heart failure (CHF) has not been studied.
+Congestive heart failure (CHF): Heart failure has been reported in people taking saxagliptin.
 When metformin is used by people with CHF, there is an increased risk of developing lactic acidosis.
 If you have CHF, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.